Logos Institute Essay Writing Competition

 Are you considering undergraduate studies in theology or religious studies?
 If so, the Logos Institute is hosting a UK-wide essay writing competition for British students in their final two years of High School.

 The ten best essays will receive a prize of £150 plus an all-expenses paid summer school at the University of St Andrews in the summer of 2019.
-Furthermore, one exceptionally able student will be awarded a full fee scholarship to study theology at the University of St Andrews as well as a £2000 towards their living expenses (subject to passing the normal entrance requirements for the programme).
+Furthermore, one exceptionally able student will be awarded a full fee scholarship to study theology and/or biblical studies at the University of St Andrews as well as a £2000 towards their living expenses (subject to passing the normal entrance requirements for the programme).

 Those interested can choose from 6 different essay prompts which address some of the “big questions” of the Christian faith.
 Essays should be 1,500 words in length.
 An application must be submitted alongside the essay.